Saturday, June 13, 2026

 Martha Ann Unknown's surname may have been Little???
 One or more of our deceased relatives believed that Martha Ann's surname was Little; we don't have documentation for this but will do further research.
 This information (may have been a recollected guess) would have came from Martha Ann Wilson's granddaughter, Martha Ann Roberts Tucker who died in 1959.

-Since there was no documentation to support this information, nothing more was done.
-Since then there has been a lot of research done on the James Wilson family in general, but no maiden name ever found for Martha Ann.
+With no documentation to support this information, nothing more was done.
+Since then there has been a lot of research on the James Wilson family in general, but no maiden name was ever found for Martha Ann.
 And as of yet, no marriage record has ever been found.
 So Martha Ann has been without a maiden name for years😢.

-But recently while using the new "Full Text" search on FamilySearch.org, a civil court document from 1882 Collin County, Texas was found and BINGO -- Martha was recorded by her maiden name.
-The above information left on Ancestry.com from Randy Wilson was correct.
+But recently while using the new "Full Text" search on FamilySearch.org, a civil court document from 1882 Collin County, Texas was found, and BINGO -- Martha was recorded by her maiden name in the court document.
+The above information left on Ancestry.com from Randy Wilson in 2013 was correct.

 Martha Ann's maiden name is Little